Markism-JA/Echoes-of-Bathala/docs/development-guide.md

 ```

 !!! success "Restore Completed"
-    If successful, the command will list all tools available and output "Restore was successful.".
+    If successful, the command will list all tools available and output "Restore was successful."

 ---